leftistsgorilla/Website-Code/moons-haunted.md

 *You might create a new gadget or alter an existing item.
 You might pick a lock or crack a safe.
 You might disable an alarm or trap.
 You might turn the clockwork and electroplasmic devices around the city to your advantage.
 You could try to use your technical expertise to control a vehicle (but Finessing might be better).*

-When you Wreck, you unleash savage force.
+When you Wreck, you unleash brutal force.

 *You might smash down a door or wall with a sledgehammer, or use an explosive to do the same.
 You might employ chaos or sabotage to create a distraction or overcome an obstacle.
 You could try to overwhelm an enemy with sheer force in battle (but Skirmishing might be better).*